Livarden

-Livarden is a mountain in the city of Bergen in Vestland county, Norway.
+Livarden is a mountain in Bergen Municipality in Vestland county, Norway.
+It is located about 10 km southeast of the centre of the city of Bergen.
 It is located southeast of the Ulriken mountain massif, on the border of the boroughs of Fana and Arna, just south of the village of Espeland.
-The summit is situated at 683 m above sea level, with a prime factor of 210 m.
+The summit is situated at 684 m above sea level, with a prime factor of 208 m.
+The mountain Hausdalshorga lies about 3.5 km to the west.